-Slaughterhouses are also responsible for large outputs of greenhouse gases such as methane and carbon dioxide, both major contributors to climate change.
+Slaughterhouses are also responsible for large outputs of greenhouse gases such as methane and carbon dioxide, both major contributors to Climate change.
 These gases are created both in the process of slaughter and by the degradation of wastewater.
 As established above, wastewater contains a number of organic materials, all of which release methane and carbon dioxide when they decompose.
-Given the fact that 55 milion pounds of wastewater are dumped into waterways each year – the amount of these gases is likely exorbinant.
+Given the fact that 55 million pounds of wastewater are dumped into waterways each year – the amount of these gases is likely exorbitant.

 Just when you thought things couldn’t get any worse, they do when you hear about how some of these waste products are disposed of by the agriculture industry.
 In the United States, slaughterhouse waste is generally taken care of in a couple of ways.

 One is to spray the wastewater as irrigation over fields.
 If this sounds like a bad idea, that’s because it is.
 This method can contaminate surface and groundwater, cause terrible smells, contribute to greenhouse gases and negatively impact the soil.
 Another approach to dispose of waste is lagoons.
 These are commonly known due to their use as storage for manure and other factory farm waste, but they are also used for slaughterhouse waste.
 This use produces a lot of methane and again terrible smells.

 What Can You Do?